brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 ### 7. How to select dose?
-Will you select the dose with estimate DLT probability closest to target?
+Will you select the dose with estimated DLT probability closest to the target?
-Or closest without exceeding?
+Or closest to target without exceeding the target?
 Will you permit skipping doses in escalation?
+How about de-escalation?

 ### 8. When to stop?